 – We have very diverse requests for engagements, ranging from ongoing accounting and tax compliance to more complex due diligence projects and tax and financial advisory services for greenfield investments.
 It is of crucial importance for us to listen to the needs of clients in order to provide tailor-made services.
 The market for consulting services is undergoing significant changes, requesting a faster response, the adoption of high-tech solutions and the provision of a wide range of services that require that we think outside the box.

 Your home office is in Austria, but you cover the entire CEE Region.
 Do the needs of these countries differ?

 – At first glance, the needs of these two markets differ considerably.
-Austria certainly represents a mature market, and is always listed as one of the most stable economies on relevant lists compiled by the World Economic Forum and the World Bank, while Serbia is constantly improving on such lists.
-Therefore, in our business approach we use Austria as a best-practise example whenever possible in providing our services to clients.
+Austria certainly represents a mature market and is always listed as one of the most stable economies on relevant lists compiled by the World Economic Forum and the World Bank, while Serbia is constantly improving on such lists.
+Therefore, in our business approach, we use Austria as a best-practise example whenever possible in providing our services to clients.
 We at LeitnerLeitner see the CEE and SEE regions as our home market and we know all the local tax ins and outs.
-We put interdisciplinary, cross-border cooperation into practise every day, as we work in close cooperation with all other LeitnerLeitner locations.
+We put interdisciplinary, cross-border cooperation into practice every day, as we work in close cooperation with all other LeitnerLeitner locations.